 A small number of people who use sertraline have reported severe chest pain after taking the medication.

 If you experience severe or unusual chest pain after taking sertraline, you should seek medical help as soon as possible.

-It’s important to point out that this side effect is extremely rare.
-Overall, sertraline is a safe and effective drug that’s widely used successfully, including by people with certain heart conditions that make other SSRIs unsuitable.
+It’s important to point out that this side effect is very rare.
+Overall, sertraline is a safe and effective drug that’s widely used successfully, including by people with certain heart problems that make other SSRIs unsuitable.

 If you experience suicidal thoughts after you start using sertraline, it’s important to seek medical assistance as soon as possible.